PhilipMbugua/PhilipMbugua/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp; I’m currently learning E-commerce web application development(Final yer project).
+- 🔭 &nbsp; I’m currently learning E-commerce web application development(My final year project).
 - 💼 &nbsp; I intend to be a Full stack web developer.
 - ✍️ &nbsp; Watching Youtube tech related channels.
-- ☕ &nbsp; I belive a perfect cup of coffee can be the ultimate solution for any stress.
+- ☕ &nbsp; I belive 10 minutes of meditation can be the ultimate solution for any stress.

 <h3>🛠 Tech Stack</h3>